-Kouassi Eboue: Celtic agree £3m fee for Krasnodar midfielder
+Kouassi Eboue: Celtic medical for Krasnodar player after £3m fee agreed

 - From the section Football

-Celtic have agreed a fee of around £3m with Krasnodar for Ivorian midfielder Kouassi Eboue.
+Celtic have agreed a fee in the region of £3m with Krasnodar for Ivorian midfielder Kouassi Eboue.

-A few details have still to be agreed and the Scottish Premiership club are trying to secure a work permit for the 19-year-old.
+The player has arrived in Glasgow for talks and to undergo a medical as the Scottish Premiership club try to secure a work permit for the 19-year-old.

 Eboue joined the Russian Premier League club in 2014 from Armenian outfit Shirak.